tred237/json-server-template/README.md

 git clone <pasted-ssh-key>
 ```

-4. Navigate to the root of the cloned repository and install dependancie
+4. Navigate to the root of the cloned repository and install dependancies
 ```
 cd json-server-template
 npm install